cseanburns/journal-issues/manuscript.md

-Few people, it seems, discover new research by perusing the table of contents, which again are themselves ordered by when articles are ready to publish, and not ordered thematically.
+Few people, it seems, discover new research by perusing the table of contents, which again are themselves ordered by when articles are ready to publish, and not ordered thematically or topically.
 Although websites exist that collate articles by topic, there is no reason for journals to continue the practice of creating tables of contents.
-It is a fundamentally poor way to collect and organize information, especially for journals that are completely digital.
+It is a fundamentally poor way to collect and organize unique information sources like articles, especially for journals that are completely digital.

 Instead, digital journals can create and curate